 Most campgrounds are equipped with a fuse or circuit breaker at the receptacle (which we recommend shutting off before engaging or disengaging the power cord.)
 This protects the park's wiring, as well as the power cord on your vehicle from electrical damage.
 If electrical power fails, contact the park attendants and have them check the fuse or breaker for your supply receptacle.

-INVERTER UNIT - 1000W -If Equipped
+INVERTER UNIT - 1000W (Model 32H and 35P only) -If Equipped

 The inverter unit is located on the wall of the utility compartment.